UM-ARM-Lab/pytorch_kinematics/README.md

 # PyTorch Robot Kinematics
-- Parallel forward kinematics (FK) and Jacobian calculation
+- Parallel and differentiable forward kinematics (FK) and Jacobian calculation
-- Differentiable FK and Jacobian calculation
-- Load robot description from URDF, SDF, MJCF file
+- Load robot description from URDF, SDF, and MJCF formats

 # Usage
 Clone repository somewhere, then `pip3 install -e .` to install in editable mode.

-See `tests/test_kinematics.py` for code samples; some are also shown here.
-Simplest use case with a serial chain:
+See `tests` for code samples; some are also shown here.

 ## Forward Kinematics (FK)
 ```python